Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

-BERTScore \citep{zhang2019bertscore} was proposed as an automatic way to measure text generation tasks.
-It computes the similarity between a reference text and a candidate text by measuring the similarity between the contextual embeddings of the tokens.
-Firstly, The token embeddings are generated with BERT \citep{devlin2019bert}, then precision and recall (\ref{eq:bert-rec}) are computed based on the maximum cosine similarity between token embedding paris.
-Finally, the F1 score is computed (\ref{eq:bert-f1}).
+\textbf{BERTScore.} BERTScore \citep{zhang2019bertscore} was proposed as an automatic method for evaluating text generation tasks.
+It computes the similarity between a reference text $R$ and a candidate text $C$ by measuring the similarity of their token-level contextual embeddings $r \in R$ and $c \in C$, respectively.
+Firstly, token embeddings are generated with BERT \citep{devlin2019bert}, and then precision and recall (Equation~\ref{eq:bert-rec}) are computed based on the maximum cosine similarity between token-embedding pairs.
+Finally, the F\textsubscript{1} score is computed (Equation~\ref{eq:bert-f1}):

-The three metrics complement each other by providing different perspectives on the performance of the VLMs.
-BLEU focuses on precision and rewards shared n-grams between the generated and reference texts.
-ROUGE-L captures how well the generated text covers the content of the reference by measuring the longest common subsequence between the VLM output and the reference.
-Finally, BERTScore assesses semantic similarity, indicating how closely the meanings of the two texts align.

-For the grammatical error analysis, we use standard metrics commonly used in other grammatical error correction tasks: the number of substituted words (\(S\)), inserted words (\(I\)), and deleted words (\(D\)).
+\textbf{Grammatical Correctness.} For the grammatical error analysis, we use standard metrics commonly used in other grammatical error-correction tasks: the number of substituted (\(S\)), inserted (\(I\)), and deleted (\(D\)) words.
 These errors are combined into the widely used Word Error Rate (WER), defined as

 where \(N\) denotes the total number of words in the reference text.